gopxl/pixel/README.md

 Join us in the [Discord Chat!](https://discord.gg/D6mQ8Pnm)

 Pixel is currently in a developmental phase, with many of its key features already in place, while others are still in the works.
 We genuinely appreciate and value contributions, as they can significantly expedite the development process.
-I am confident in my ability to complete the library on my own, but with your assistance, we can achieve this much more quickly.
 I invite everyone to contribute in any way they can, even if it's just sharing an idea.
 We especially value the submission of issues and pull requests.

 That said, it's **important to remember that Pixel is being developed with a great deal of thought and attention to detail**.
 Each component